TxBillbr/octodash-hyperpixel-fix/README.md

 7. Reboot.

 ### Troubleshooting
 If you only get a black screen with the backlight on, chances are that i2c, spi, or i2s are enabled in the config.txt.
 They *must* be commented out for the solution to work.
-Pimoroni directly manage those capabilities.
+Pimoroni directly manages those capabilities from their driver.

 ## Step 3 - Install OctoDash
 1. Follow the published instructions for installing OctoDash<br>https://github.com/UnchartedBull/OctoDash